Andrewon/Memholes/docs/Project Documents/Individual_Assignment_Specifications-Iteration2.md

 ## Tasks: "Ty" Thomas Goodman

-### Task 1: Embed Map into Home page
+### Task 1: Theme selection

-- Description: Make the map a part of the home page.
+- Description: Allow users to choose between a light and dark theme, if logged in.
+A variable will be stored in the database to make the user's preference consistent
-- How to Evaluate: If the map appears in the home page.
+- How to Evaluate: User can select themes.
+Also, the theme setting must be persistent.
-- Outcome of Task: Map appears on the home page.
+- Outcome of Task:
+- Issue:
+- Pull Request:

-### Task 2: Retrieve location data from database
+### Task 2: Attach Picture

-- Description: Query the database for pothole locations.
-This is needed to make pins display and to list locations.
-- How to Evaluate: If database queries are used in the code and adding locations shows results in tasks 3 and 4 below.
-- Outcome of Task: Database queries function and the location data reaches the map and list box.

-### Task 3: Pass location data to map API for display

-- Description: Use a map API with the retrieved location data to display pins on the map.
+- Description: Users can upload pictures to their own pothole reports, so others can see what the pothole looks like.
+This will require integrating a file uploader, like CarrierWave.
+The filename will be stored in a field in the database.
-- How to Evaluate: If the locations are visually pinned on the map.
+- How to Evaluate: User can upload pictures on the editor for their pothole reports.
-- Outcome of Task: The locations are displayed as pins on the map.
+- Outcome of Task:

-### Task 4: Pass location data and other details to a list box

-- Description: List the retrieved location data in a box.
+- Issue:
+- Pull Request:

+### Task 3: Diaplay Picture

+- Description: All users can view pictures attached to pothole reports by clicking on the pins or visiting the view pages for the potholes.
+This will require modifications to the popup and view page code.
-- How to Evaluate: If the box containing locations appears and lists items.
+- How to Evaluate: If a picture (if attached) is displayed when users view pothole pins/reports.
-- Outcome of Task: The list box displays the pothole locations.
+- Outcome of Task:
+- Issue:
+- Pull Request:

 ## Tasks:Andy Ta

-### Task 1: Get Longitude and Latitude of selected location
+### Task 1: Custom pothole pin

-- Description: Get the longitude and latitude of selected location.
+- Description: Change the default look of the pothole pin.
-- How to Evaluate: Longitude and Latitude is added to the database.
+- How to Evaluate: Pin should look different from the current blue pin.
-- Outcome of Task: User is able to click on any location on the map and have the latitude and longitude pre-populated into submit form.
+- Outcome of Task:
+- Issues:
+- Pull request:

-### Task 2: Update entry in database
+### Task 2: Option to see potholes submitted by all-user in user's homepage

-- Description: Select and update rating entry in database.
+- Description: Query data for all potholes and display it on the map.
-- How to Evaluate: If the user is able to select a pothole and change its rating from 1 to 10.
+- How to Evaluate: If the user is able to select the option to view all and the map display all potholes.
-- Outcome of Task: User is able to change the rating for potholes.
+- Outcome of Task:
+- Issues:
+- Pull request:

-### Task 3: Query the database for fixed pothole
+### Task 3: Add alert to the website

-- Description: Select fixed pothole ID in database
+- Description: Add an alert to submit, edit, sign-up and sign-in function...
-- How to Evaluate: Website should only display fixed pothole when select view fixed pothole.
+- How to Evaluate: Website should display an alert after user submit something.
-- Outcome of Task: User is able to select the option for fixed pothole and website is displaying only fixed pothole.

-### Task 4: Query the database for verified pothole

-- Description: Select verified pothole ID in database
-- How to Evaluate: When user select this mode, the website should only display verified potholes.
-- Outcome of Task: User is able to select option for verified pothole and website is displaying only verified pothole.
+- Outcome of Task:
+- Issues:
+- Pull request:

 ## Tasks:Danny Chamberlin